How You Can Help People Who Have Been Affected By Hurricane Florence

 Don’t be a victim of charity fraud.
 If you would like to make a monetary donation to help those affected by #Florence, visit our website. https://t.co/yDhKWS5c1h #scemd #scnews #Carolinas #SCStrong #TeamSC #sctweets pic.twitter.com/QPRQWcA9Kp— SCEMD (@SCEMD) September 18, 2018

-Where to give blood: the AABB, America's Blood Centres, American Red Cross, the Armed Services Blood Program.
+Where to give blood: the AABB, America's Blood Centers, American Red Cross, the Armed Services Blood Program.

 Social media: Facebook has a Hurricane Florence hub with news updates and opportunities to make donations.